-- Students following Pathway 5 are strongly recommended to choose a language as well as either history and/or geography - Students following Pathway 3 are recommended to choose either history or geography as their EBACC option - Students following Pathway 2 are recommended to choose geography as their EBACC option - There is no requirement for students on pathway 1 to choose an EBACC subject
+- All Students on pathway 1, 2 & 3 must choose geography and/or history - Students on pathway 1 are recommended to choose a language as well as their humanities option - There is no requirement for students on pathway 4 to choose an EBACC subject

-GCSE French (EBACC) Exam Board AQA Outline of course You will develop your language skills in a variety of contexts and will be able to communicate your ideas on the following topics: Theme 1 Identity and culture, me, my family and friends, technology in everyday life, free time activities, customs and festivals in French speaking countries.
-Theme 2 Local, national, international and global areas of interest, hometown, neighbourhood and region, social issues e.g. healthy living, global issues e.g. the environment, travel and tourism.
-Theme 3 Current and future study and employment, my studies, life at school/college, education post-16, jobs, career choices and ambitions.
+Exam Board AQA You will develop your language skills in a variety of contexts and will be able to communicate your ideas on the following topics: Theme 1 Identity and culture, me, my family and friends, technology in everyday life, fre time activities, customs and festivals in French speaking countries.
+Outline of course Theme 2 Local, national, international and global areas of interest, hometown neighbourhood and region, social issues e.g. healthy living, global issues e.g. th environment, travel and tourism.
+Theme 3 Current and future study and employment, my studies, life at school/college education post-16, jobs, career choices and ambitions.
 100% final exam, divided equally between four skills: Method(s) of Assessment Two tiers of Entry: Higher Grades 9-4 Foundation Grade 5-1 Paper 1: Listening 25% Higher tier 45 mins.
 Foundation tier 35 mins.
 Section A all questions and answers in English and Section B all questions and answers in French.
 Most questions are multiple choice but some require a longer written response.
 Paper 2: Speaking 25% Higher tier 10-12 mins.
 Foundation tier 7-9 mins both plus 12-minute preparation time.
 Oral exam includes a role-play, a photo-card discussion and general conversation.
 All questions and answers are in French.
 Paper 3: Reading 25% Higher tier 60 mins.
 Foundation tier 45 mins.
-Section A all questions and answers in English and Section B all questions and answers in French.
-Most questions are multiple choice but some require a longer written response.
+Section A all questions and answers in English and Section B all questions an answers in French.
+Most questions are multiple choice but some require a longe written response.
 There is also a translation task from French into English.
 Paper 4 Writing 25% Higher tier 75 mins.
-Foundation tier 60 mins All questions and answers are in French and there is a translation task from English into French.
+Foundation tier 60 mins All questions and answers are in French and there is a translation task from Englis into French.
 Choose this subject if You enjoy French and learning about different cultures.
-You are interested broadening your horizons and increasing your confidence.
-You would like to achieve the English Baccalaureate which is highly regarded when going on to further study.
-Possible careers / future pathways Languages are great for a wide variety of careers especially those involving communication with people from different countries.
-This can include careers in tourism, government, politics, media, publishing and journalism.
-You can also work in education, fashion or law.
-'One language sets you in a corridor for life Two languages open every door along the way.'
-Frank Smith Subject Requirements You must have studied this language in Years 7, 8 and 9.
+You are intereste broadening your horizons and increasing your confidence.
+You would like to achiev the English Baccalaureate which is highly regarded when going on to further study Possible careers / future pathways Languages are great for a wide variety of careers especially those involvin communication with people from different countries.
+This can include careers i tourism, government, politics, media, publishing and journalism.
+You can also wor in education, fashion or law.
+'One language sets you in a corridor for life.
+Tw languages open every door along the way. ' Frank Smith Subject Requirements You must have studied this language in Years 7, 8 and 9.